Order-by-disorder from Schwinger bosons in a frustrated honeycomb ferromagnet: Mean-field spinon structures and dispersions

+Magnetic order is inferred through finite-size scaling by tracking the emergence of Goldstone-mode precursors in the spinon dispersion.
+Within SBMFT, these modes generically appear at momenta $\pm {\bf Q}/2$, where ${\bf Q}$ is the ordering wavevector of the corresponding magnetic phase \cite{lamas_sbmft_2013}.
+In Fig.~\ref{fig03} we show the lowest-energy spinon dispersions obtained within the eight-site unit cell for $S=1/2$.
+Panels (a) and (b) display the results for the s-ZZ and g-ZZ at $x=0.4$, while panel (c) shows the dispersion for the dZZ phase at $x=0.25$ within gSBMFT.
+Although the g-ZZ solution is slightly higher in energy than s-ZZ, its dispersion is shown for comparison to highlight the effect of triplet channels on the spinon dispersion.
+The minima of the lowest-energy spinon dispersion (blue regions) exhibit a characteristic stripe-like pattern corresponding to the ZZ and dZZ magnetically ordered vertical stripes.
+Such minima are located at the $\Gamma$ point of the reduced Brillouin zone (see Fig.~\ref{fig01}) of the 8-site unit cell.

-The lowest energy spinon dispersions of the ZZ phase obtained from the $s$-SBMFT and $g$-SBMFT Ans\"atze are compared in panels (b) and (c).
-Although the overall structure is similar small differences can also be noticed.
-On the other hand, the $g$-SBMFT lowest energy spinon dispersions of the ZZ [panel (c)] and dZZ [panel (d)] on the 8-site unit cell show different structures particularly in the momentum region between the zero spinon modes.
-This is consistent with the quite different sign patterns of the mean-field parameters encoded in the two Ans\"atze (compare Fig. \ref{fig:struct}(b) and (c)).
+The lowest-energy spinon dispersions obtained within the SBMFT and gSBMFT Ans\"atze for the ZZ phase are shown in panels (a) and (b), respectively, while panel (c) displays the dispersion of the dZZ phase within gSBMFT.

+Although the overall structure of the ZZ dispersions is similar in both approaches, small differences can be observed.
+In contrast, the dZZ phase exhibits a clearly distinct low-energy structure in the middle of the Brillouin zone.
+This feature reflects the different sign patterns of the mean-field parameters encoded in the two Ans\"atze (see Fig.~\ref{fig02}(b,c)).